-3.3 Writing an Objective-C Application with Xcode
+3.4 Writing an Objective-C Application with Xcode

-Xcode will create skeleton versions of the files needed to build a command-line based Objective-C application.
-Objective-C source files are identified by the .m filename extension.
+As previously outlined, Objective-C source files are identified by the .m filename extension.
 In the case of our example, Xcode has pre-created a main source file named main.m and populated it with some basic code ready for us to edit.
-To view the code, select main.m from the list of files so that the code appears in the editor area.
+To view the code, select main.m from the list of files located in the Project Navigator so that the code appears in the editor area.
 The skeleton code reads as follows: